Excuse Me But Why Is Tom Hardy Always Cast As The Ugliest Comic Book Characters

 Then again, all bets are off.
 Venom first made an appearance in the Sam Raimi directed Spiderman 3, played by Topher Grace, but this series will likely take the character in a different direction.
 Riz Ahmed and Michelle Williams also reportedly joining the cast and plot is currently unknown, but Variety reports that Williams will be playing a district attorney who is possibly the love interest of Eddie Brock.

-Until the movie hits theaters a year from now on October 5, we can catch Tom Hardy in some more forgiving roles, like this summer's Dunkirk and various seasons of Peaky Blinders.
+Until the film hits cinemas a year from now on 5th October, we can catch Tom Hardy in some more forgiving roles, like this summer's Dunkirk and various seasons of Peaky Blinders.

 Advertisement